 Performing steps 1-9 helps you determine the following:

 You can specify these numbers in the Network Sizing spreadsheet to determine the total space required for your datastore.
-It is also a useful tool to determine the impact of maintaining asset versions or modifying assets in AEM on disk growth.
+It is also a useful tool to determine the impact of maintaining asset versions or modifying assets in Experience Manager on disk growth.

 The example data populated in the tool demonstrates how important it is to perform the steps mentioned.
 If you size the datastore based solely on the raw images being loaded (1TB), you may have underestimated the repository size by a factor of 15.